wtgtybhertgeghgtwtg/env-and-files/README.md

     port: {
       // Specify that this property is required.
 If "PORT" is not found, an error will be given.
       required: true,
+      // Coerce the value to a number.
+If it can't be coerced, an error will be given.
+      type: 'number',
       variableName: 'PORT',
     },
   },